 The common practice is to use baking soda daily (gasp) or weekly (at most!) in lieu of a clarifying shampoo.
 However, scientific evidence does not support this, and neither do we.

 The common practice is to use baking soda daily (gasp) or weekly (at most!) in lieu of a clarifying shampoo.
 However, scientific evidence does not support this, according to Medical News Today, and neither do we.
+So, is it safe to wash your hair with baking soda?
 Let’s get into the risks of washing hair with baking soda primarily caused by a problem of pH.

 ALL ABOUT PH (NO PH.D.
 REQUIRED)